High-Risk Probationers and Problem-Solving/Accountability Courts

 Professor, Georgia State University

-William J. Sabol serves as a Distinguished University Professor in the Department of Criminal Justice & Criminology at Georgia State University, where teaches and publishes research on corrections, sentencing policy, and crime statistics.
+William J. Sabol serves as a Distinguished University Professor in the Department of Criminal Justice & Criminology at Georgia State University, where teaches and researches issues in corrections, sentencing policy, and crime statistics.
+He designs and implements evaluations of public policies in several domains including prisoner reentry, sentencing policy’s impacts on the composition of corrections populations, the role of incentives on criminal justice system outcomes, and child welfare reforms.
 During his career, he has held positions in government, private sector research institutions, and universities, including serving as the presidentially appointed Director of the Bureau of Justice Statistics.
 He earned his Ph.D. from the University of Pittsburgh and was a Fulbright Scholar at Cambridge University’s Institute of Criminology.